izmanaveed/Sampling-Signal-Using-MATLAB-GUI/README.md

 Using the same theory, the sampling process done in MATLAB can be implemented through GUI.
 It will provide a more user-friendly and interactive environment.
 Also, instead of having to type in commands, the user can do so using virtual tools.

-### SOME DETAILS REGARDING GUI OPTIONS USED IN PROJECT:
+### SOME DETAILS REGARDING GUI OPTIONS USED IN PROJECT
 1. Edit text allows us to enter values while the GUI runs.
 It is usually used for input.
 2. Static text does not take values, instead it only displays them.
 3. Push button allows the user to select the desired event and see its results.

-## TESTING SAMPLING CODE ON MATLAB:
+## TESTING SAMPLING CODE ON MATLAB
 Please see Section 1 of the code in code.docx.

 ### THE RESULTS OBTAINED WERE